-Processing time for Germany Job Seeker visa is 4 to 6 weeks but it can take as long as 12 weeks.
-However, don’t underestimate the time you need to collect all documents, it can take several months.
+Processing time for a Germany Job Seeker visa is 4 to 6 weeks, but it can take as long as 12 weeks.
+However, don’t underestimate the time you need to collect all documents; it can even take several months.
 Your application won’t proceed until all documents are presented at the embassy.

 How to apply for a Job Seeker visa?

-You must apply at the German embassy in your home country or country of residence.
-If you are already in Germany you should make an appointment at Ausländerbehörde of your city/area.
+You must apply at the German embassy in your home country or residence.
+If you are already in Germany, you should make an appointment at Ausländerbehörde of your city/area.

 The steps will be as follows:

 - Complete the German job seeker visa application form

 - Attend the interview at the German Embassy/Consulate